ziudeso/naba-comfyui-nvidia-docker/README.md

 **Currently, it is not recommended to volume map folders within the `ComfyUI` folder**.
 Doing so is likely to prevent proper installation (during the first run) or update, as any volume mapping (`docker ... -v` or `- local_path:container_path` for compose) creates those directories within a directory structure that is not supposed to exist during the initial execution.

+The use of the `basedir` is recommended.
+This folder will be populated at run time with the content from ComfyUI's `input`, `output`, `user` and `models` folders.
+This allow for the separation of the run time components (within the `run` folder) from the user files.
+In particular, if you were to delete the `run` folder, you would still have model files in the `basedir` folder.
+This is possible because of a new CLI option `--basedir` that was added to the code at the end of January 2025.
+This option will not be available unless ComfyUI is updated for existing installations.

 When starting, the container image executes the `init.bash` script that performs a few operations:
 - Ensure we can use the `WANTED_UID` and `WANTED_GID` as the `comfy` user (the user set to run the container),
 - Obtain the latest version of ComfyUI from GitHub if not already present in the mounted `run` folder.